FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/container_integration.md

 {
-    "title": "Containerized application integration",
+    "title": "Integrate a containerized application",
     "linkTitle": "Containerized application integration",
     "weight": "200"
 }This page is intended to help you understand the various ways to use Transfer CFT and associated applications in a container environment, providing a high level overview of the possible integration architectures.

-You may want to review the two methods  for installing and operating a containerized Transfer CFT, using either [Docker Compose or Kubernetes with Helm](../../cft_intro_install/install_container).
+You may want to review the two methods  for installing and operating a containerized Transfer CFT, using either [Docker Compose or Kubernetes with Helm](../cft_intro_install/install_container).

 ## Kubernetes concepts